Projects and programs

 The Land Services Program (the Program) offers a new approach to property planning and rural enterprise mentoring in the Western region.

+We are excited to call for the next intake of participants in the Program.
 The Program would be suitable for any landholders seeking to take the next step with their enterprise or gain knowledge in an area they are not familiar with.

 The Program is a joint initiative between Local Land Services and Soils for Life.